rico345100/socket.io-file-client/readme.md

 * Number percent: Percentage of how much uploaded

 options can be:
 * Array types: Set the extensions.
 You can specify the mime types.
 Client will not sent a file if type is invalid.
+* to: Choose the path.
+If SocketIOFile server provide multiple path for upload, Client can choose which want to upload.
+If path is multiple, Client must be select which path to use, otherwise server refuse to upload.

 ### SocketIOFileClient.abort()
 Abort upload immediately.
 Server automatically remove uploaded file.